 If you’ve suffered from physical abuse, it’s likely you’re tempted to take on or reduce the responsibility of the abuse that was verbal, humiliation, and other unpleasant treatment you experienced.

-Mental abuse is designed to lower your confidence and makes you feel more miserable about yourself.
+Mental abuse is designed to lower your confidence and make you feel more miserable about yourself.
 It’s also a means of control and manipulation.
 The negative effects of mental abuse can be just as harmful as those of physical abuse.

 Signs and Examples of Mental And Emotional Abuse